-Name Tool Keyboard/ Mouse Option Description Create a new session Ctrl/Cmd+N Shortcut to the File > New GenVision Pro Session menu command.
-Open a file Ctrl/Cmd+O Shortcut to the File > Open command.
-Save session Ctrl/Cmd+S Shortcut to the File > Save Session command.
-Add assemblies to session = Ctrl/ Cmd+Shift+E Shortcut to the File > Add Assemblies command.
-Add sequences to session ACC + Ctrl/Cmd+E Shortcut to the File > Add Sequences command.
-Download and add a genome to this session Shortcut to the File > Download and Add Genome command.
-Add tracks to session + Ctrl/ Cmd+Shift+T Shortcut to the File > Add Track command.
-Show whole genome Same as choosing (Genome) from the navigation tools drop-down menu.
+Name Tool Keyboard/Mouse Option Description Create a new session Shortcut to the File > New GenVision Pro Session command.
+See Create a new session for details.
+New assembly with options Shortcut to the File > New Assembly with Options command.
+See Create a new assembly using SeqMan NGen for details.
+Open a file Shortcut to the File > Open command.
+See Open an existing session for details.
+Save session Along with Ctrl/Cmd+S , this is a shortcut to the File > Save Session command.
+See Save , Close and Exit for details.
+Add assemblies to session ; Shortcut to the File > Add Assemblies command.
+See Add assemblies for details.
+Add sequences to session ACC + Shortcut to the File > Add Sequences command.
+See Add sequences for details.
+Download and add a genome to this session \ Shortcut to the File > Download and Add Genome command.
+See Add genomes from the NCBI for details.
+Add tracks to session + Shortcut to the File > Add Track command.
+See Add tracks for details.
+Show whole genome 1 Same as opening the Genome view or choosing (Genome) from the navigation tools drop-down menu.
 All available sequences (i.e., the whole genome) will be displayed in the Overview.
 This is default state of the Overview when a selection has not yet been made.
-Full screen Ctrl/ Cmd+Shift+F Shortcut to the View > Full Screen command.
+Full screen Shortcut to the View > Full Screen command.
 Undo by clicking the Esc key or the Exit Full Screen icon () at the bottom of the full-screen view.
-Change layout This tool appears under the Overview and Analysis view lets you choose how many views are displayed and how they are laid out.
+Change layout Lets you choose how many views are displayed and how they are laid out.
 See Customize the appearance and layout of views for details.